-The minimum education, training, and qualifications include a bachelor’s degree with major course work in ecology/conservation biology, environmental planning, environmental science, geography, or a related field and five years of progressive career development in professional regional environmental planning, including some lead or supervisory experience.
+The minimum education, training, and experience qualifications include a bachelor’s degree with major course work in regional/environmental planning, environmental science, geography, public administration, or a related field and five years of recent experience in environmental planning, including some lead or supervisory experience.
 An advanced degree is desirable.

 SANDAG rewards the efforts of its employees with a comprehensive compensation package.
 Competitive salaries are supplemented with a flexible offering of health, financial security, and time-off benefits to meet the work and life needs of employees and their families.